cwfparsonson/soa_driving/pso/docs/Tutorial.rst

 This code can help you get started with using this Python package to optimise semiconductor optical amplifiers (SOAs) with particle swarm optimisation (PSO).

-Pre-requisites:
+Pre-requisites (key concepts described in the following such as what rise time, settling time, overshoot, dynamic PSO, transfer functions etc. will not be re-explained in this tutorial):

 - `An Artificial Intelligence Approach to Optimal Control of Sub-Nanosecond SOA-Based Optical Switches <https://ieeexplore.ieee.org/document/9124678?arnumber=9124678>`_ (and any references in the paper not recognised by the reader)
-- Chapter 16 of S.Kiranyaz's 2014 book 'Particle Swarm Optimisation'
+- Chapter 16 of S. Kiranyaz's 2014 book 'Particle Swarm Optimisation'
 - Basic Python